VirtusLab/scala-cli/website/docs/commands/run.md

 ```
 ### Watch mode - restart

-`--restart` mode runs your application in the background and automatically restart it upon any change:
+`--restart` mode runs your application in the background and automatically restarts it upon any change:

 ```bash ignore
 scala-cli run Hello.scala --restart